Technology-Notes/vmware-clarity-wiki/Soon/Work-in-progress.md

 ## Notes About Works In Progress

 All ETAs are subject to change.
 We try our best to allot for changing priorities or discovery but estimation is an [inexact science when it comes to software](https://techcrunch.com/2016/04/30/estimate-thrice-develop-once/).
-When possible, we skew our estimates towards the pessimistic side of things.
+When possible, we skew our estimates towards the liberal side of things.
 This is on purpose.

 If your project requires a feature or component from our library to release, we are doing a disservice by being overly optimistic on our timelines.
 Which brings us to our next item: